Female genital cutting

 African Women’s Clinic

 The African Women's Clinic is a nurse-led clinic staffed by women’s health nurses experienced in providing care for women who have experienced female circumcision or traditional cutting.
 This fact sheet explains what to expect if you are attending this clinic.
-Women enquiring about de-infibulation can self-refer to the clinic.

 - African Women’s Clinic